 12 new names on list of political prisoners

-Joint statement by representatives of the Belarusian human rights community
+Statement by the human rights community of Belarus

 In this regard, we call on the Belarusian authorities to:

 - review the measures and procedural decisions taken against them, respect their right to a fair trial and eliminate the factors that influenced the decision to enforce pre-trial detention;

 - immediately release all political prisoners and end political repression.